 Pork Hash is Hawaii's version of classic Chinese shumai.
-Fill dumpling skins with pork and shrimp, then steam.
+Fill dumpling skins with a mixture of seasoned pork and shrimp, then steam.
 Comforting and onolicious!

 What Is Pork Hash?

 Oh man if you haven't had pork hash yet, you are in for a treat!
 Pork hash are steamed, open-face dumplings filled with pork and shrimp.
 They are so delicious (and easy to make).

 Pork hash is the Hawaii version of Chinese shumai.
 Remember how all foods that come to Hawaii get Hawaii-ized?

 The Chinese plantation workers brought shumai to Hawaii during the 19th century plantation era.
 Over many years, shumai was adapted to local flavor styles and taste...and that's how pork hash was born!